DEAP/deap/README.md

   * François-Michel De Rainville, Félix-Antoine Fortin, Marc-André Gardner, Marc Parizeau and Christian Gagné, "DEAP: A Python Framework for Evolutionary Algorithms", in !EvoSoft Workshop, Companion proc. of the Genetic and Evolutionary Computation Conference (GECCO 2012), July 07-11 2012.
 [Paper](http://goo.gl/pXXug)

 ## Projects using DEAP
+  * Lara-Cabrera, R., Cotta, C. and Fernández-Leiva, A.J.
+(2014).
+Geometrical vs topological measures for the evolution of aesthetic maps in a rts game, Entertainment Computing,
   * Macret, M. and Pasquier, P. (2013).
 Automatic Tuning of the OP-1 Synthesizer Using a Multi-objective Genetic Algorithm.
 In Proceedings of the 10th Sound and Music Computing Conference (SMC). (pp 614-621).
   * Fortin, F. A., Grenier, S., & Parizeau, M. (2013, July).
 Generalizing the improved run-time complexity algorithm for non-dominated sorting.
 In Proceeding of the fifteenth annual conference on Genetic and evolutionary computation conference (pp. 615-622).
 ACM.
   * Fortin, F. A., & Parizeau, M. (2013, July).
 Revisiting the NSGA-II crowding-distance computation.
 In Proceeding of the fifteenth annual conference on Genetic and evolutionary computation conference (pp. 623-630).
 ACM.